HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

 		24 : 1 if empty slot, 2 + infusion item id otherwise
 		5  : repeat count

 24 : food item.
-0 if none, 1 + item_id otherwise, omit for pvp codes
+0 if none, item_id otherwise, omit for pvp codes
 24 : utility item.
-0 if none, 1 + item_id otherwise, omit for pvp codes
+0 if none, item_id otherwise, omit for pvp codes

 either
 	no additional data
 or
 	7 : pet 1.
-0 to omit block, 1 for empty slot, 2 + pet_id otherwise
+0 to omit block, 1 for empty slot, 1 + pet_id otherwise
 	7 : pet 2.
-1 for empty slot, 2 + pet_id otherwise, omit if pet 1 is 0
+1 for empty slot, 1 + pet_id otherwise, omit if pet 1 is 0
 or
 	4 : legend 1.
 1 + legend index
 	4 : legend 2.
 0 for empty slot, 1 + legend index otherwise

-	repeat 3. alternate legend skills. omit if legend 2 is empty 24 : 1 + Skill ids, 0 if empty
+	repeat 3. alternate legend skills. omit if legend 2 is empty 24 : 0 if empty, Skill id otherwise
 ```
 (406 <-> 482) bits / 8 * 4/3 = (68 <-> 81) chars.
 Interestingly only about 12 chars (~ 20%) less than the textual representation, the encoding _does_ expand it a lot.